-Operating Income- Our Chemicals Segment's operating income decreased by \$33.6 million, from \$160.1 million in 2019 to \$126.5 million in 2020.
-Income from operations as a percentage of net sales was 8% in 2020 compared to 9% in 2019.
+Our Chemicals Segment's operating income decreased by \$33.6 million, from \$160.1 million in 2019 to \$126.5 million in 2020.
+Operating income as a percentage of net sales was 8% in 2020 compared to 9% in 2019.
 This decrease was driven by the lower gross margin discussed above for the comparable periods.
-We estimate that changes in currency exchange rates increased our Chemicals Segment's income from operations by approximately \$6 million in 2020 as compared to 2019 as discussed in the Currency Exchange Rates section below.
+We estimate that changes in currency exchange rates increased our Chemicals Segment's operating income by approximately \$6 million in 2020 as compared to 2019 as discussed in the Currency Exchange Rates section below.

 Our Chemicals Segment's operating income was also minimally impacted by the effects of Hurricane Laura which temporarily halted production at LPC on August 24, 2020.
 Although storm damage to core manufacturing facilities was not severe, a variety of factors, including loss of utilities, limited availability of employees to return to work and restrictions on the facility's access to raw materials, prevented the resumption of operations until September 25, 2020.
 LPC believes insurance (subject to applicable deductibles) will cover a majority of its losses, including those related to property damage and the disruption of its operations.
 The Kronos warehouse and slurry facilities located near LPC's facility were also temporarily closed due to the hurricane, but property damage to these facilities was not significant.
 Our Chemicals Segment's 2020 operating income includes immaterial costs related to Hurricane Laura, primarily costs to relocate inventory and modify shipping schedules in order to maintain service levels to customers following the hurricane.
-We believe insurance (subject to applicable deductibles) will cover a majority of our Chemicals Segment's losses from the hurricane, including property damage, business interruption losses related to our Chemicals Segment's share of LPC's lost production and other costs resulting from the disruption of operations, but no insurance recoveries have yet been recognized as the allowable damage claim amounts are not presently determinable.
+We believe insurance (subject to applicable deductibles) will cover a majority of our Chemicals Segment's losses from the hurricane, including property damage, business interruption losses related to our Chemicals Segment's share of LPC's lost production and other costs resulting from the disruption of operations.
+To date, our Chemicals Segment has not recognized any insurance recoveries because the ultimate disposition of its portion of the business interruption claim is not yet determinable; however, LPC has received a portion of the proceeds related to its property damage claim.
 On October 9, 2020 Hurricane Delta caused an additional temporary halt to production at the LPC facility.
 Damages resulting from Hurricane Delta were not as severe and production activities were resumed within five days from the time of initial shutdown prior to landfall of the hurricane.
 Similar to Hurricane Laura, losses determined to be incurred by LPC and us as a result of Hurricane Delta are expected to be recoverable from insurance (subject to applicable deductibles).